 Saturdays, 9:15 – 12:00 pm

+The practice concludes with a short closing circle with each person who wishes to speak expressing what they experienced and what they saw.
 This particular sequence was developed by teacher and meditator Barbara Dilley and is hosted each week by dance artist Jessica Marasa.